Y0pp1r0k1/FavoriteLinks/README.md

-### this is my favorite Links and apps exefile and code.
+### this is my favorite Links app exefile and code.
 ### error and bag find it for please DM to my X(twitter) @Y0pp1r0k1
+### because please teach me python please because i don't have much Python knowledge